-- Clearly articulate the reason for the meeting and the goal and make sure that the goal is reachable in a reasonable time frame
+Clearly articulate the reason for the meeting and the goal.
+Make sure that the goal is reachable in a reasonable time frame

-- Some people are combative and continuously fight for their belief or their dislike for someone else’s position.
-These people must be controlled to prevent the meeting from losing the intended purpose
+Some people are combative and continuously fight for their belief or their dislike for someone else’s position.
+These people must be controlled to prevent the meeting from losing its intended purpose

 The previous discussion assumed that the people attending the brainstorming session were in the same building or location.
 Generally, workers spend a minimum of 25 percent of their time in virtual communications.
 This percentage is increasing as companies are now embarking upon virtual brainstorming sessions.
 More people are working from home because of several factors including COVID-19, the cost of office rental space, and the workers needed for the sessions may be dispersed geographically across multiple continents.